ctkjose/KOBINDER/README.md

 ## Interact with Komodo ##

-Binder provides some helper function to interact with Komodo.
+Binder provides some helpers to interact with Komodo.

 Check if Komodo has an active project open.
 ```javascript